Mistakes People Make When Starting Online

 • Clicking suspicious links

-Learning basic online safety habits early is essential.
+Learn basic online safety habits early to protect your data and accounts.

 6. Being Inconsistent

-Consistency is crucial for progress, but many beginners work irregularly.
+Consistency is key to making progress, yet many beginners work irregularly.

 • Creates momentum

-Comparing yourself to experienced users can be discouraging.
+Comparing your progress to experienced users can quickly become discouraging.

 8. Avoiding Practice and Real Application

-Skills improve through doing, not just observing.
-Without practice, learning remains theoretical.
+Skills are built through action, not just observation.
+Without practice, knowledge remains theoretical.

 9. Giving Up Too Early